xserban/GraphRepo/docs/source/data_structure.rst

 Each commit is indexed as a node with the following attributes::

   {
-    "hash": "string - unique identifier which corresponds with the commit hash in git", "is_merge": "int - 1 if the commit is merge, 0 otherwise", "timestamp": "int - Unix epoch, time of the commit", "project_id": "string - project id from config (can be used to select all branches from a project)" }
+    "hash": "string - unique identifier in Neo4j", "commit_hash: "string - commit hash in git", "message": "string - commit message in git", "is_merge": "int - 1 if the commit is merge, 0 otherwise", "timestamp": "int - Unix epoch, time of the commit", "project_id": "string - project id from config (can be used to select all branches from a project)", "dmm_unit_complexity": "int, see Pydriller",
+    "dmm_unit_interfacing": "int, see Pydriller",
+    "dmm_unit_size": "int, see Pydriller"
+  }